A Little Help coordinates round-trip rides with volunteering neighbors.

 - Social and educational events

-Volunteers use their personal cars to pick up ambulatory members from their homes to provide transportation to and from medical appointments, grocery shopping, social events, or other errands within a reasonable distance and time commitment.
+- Volunteers use personal vehicles to pick up ambulatory members from their homes, providing transportation within a reasonable distance and time commitment.

-A copy of the driver’s license, automobile registration, and auto insurance card must be on file in the A Little Help office.
+- We run background and motor vehicle record checks on all volunteer drivers and keep a copy of their driver's license, auto registration, and auto insurance on file in the A Little Help office.

-Colorado volunteers are also protected under the Good Samaritan Law.
+- Colorado volunteers are protected under the Good Samaritan Law.

-Parking fees that may be incurred should be paid by the member being served.
+- Parking fees that may be incurred during service should be paid by the member being served.